Nutribuddy-2k23/Nutribuddy-Main/README.md

 8. The plant health status is also conveyed to the user via a speaker in real time by using IBM's Text to Speech service.

 ## Presentation materials

-_INSTRUCTIONS: The following deliverables should be officially posted to your My Team > Submissions section of the [Call for Code Global Challenge resources site](https://cfc-prod.skillsnetwork.site/), but you can also include them here for completeness.
-Replace the examples seen here with your own deliverable links._

 ### Solution demo video
 [![Watch the video](./images/nutriBuddy_YT_Thumbnail.jpg)](https://www.youtube.com/watch?v=AaRl_7nD2YU)